 High School Scholarships:

-- Tutoring in mathematics and science as many public schools do not provide adequate teaching to pass the national state exam necessary for university entry.
+- To offer tutoring in mathematics and science as many public schools do not provide adequate teaching to pass the national state exam necessary for university entry.

-- Income offsets provide money to replace the loss of family income when a student resumes their schooling.
+- To provide income offsets to replace the loss of family income when a student resumes their schooling.

-- Private high school tuition – the education provided at private high schools far exceeds that of the state schools and opens doors to a more secure and viable future.
+- To cover private high school tuition – the education provided at private high schools far exceeds that of the state schools and opens doors to a more secure and viable future.

-- We provide the highest level of support during the first year of university to help the students transition to the challenges and rigor of university life.
+- To help the students transition to the challenges and rigor of university life, we provide the highest level of support during the first year of university.
 Financial assistance decreases every year, and older students are encouraged to get part-time jobs and contribute to their tuition costs.
 We also provide advanced English tutoring as needed.

 Room & Board Scholarships:

-- Many of our students have no home or are from the provinces where there are few schools.
+- To provide housing to students who have no home or are from the provinces where there are few schools.
 Two to five students live at each EYC school rent-free, which provides them with safety and security while they work to better their lives through education.